anant-group/FeynGKZ/README.md

 ## Installation of dependencies

-FeynGKZ needs the following dependencies:
+FeynGKZ is based on the work presented [here](https://www.sciencedirect.com/science/article/abs/pii/S0010465523000449).
+It needs the following dependencies:

 <details>
   <summary> AMBRE </summary>